porras/rosendo/README.md

 Rosendo is a minimalistic and naive [Sinatra](http://sinatrarb.com) reimplementation, without any dependencies other than the ruby socket library.
 It's a learning exercise on the HTTP specs, web servers, and how not to write software.
+It contains a (stupidly simple) HTTP server, a (rather incomplete) HTTP parser and a (really oversimplified) DSL.

 *Rosendo is not intended for any production use.
 Specifically, **it's not intended as a Sinatra replacement**.
 It has much less features, for sure much more bugs, and probably much worse